alisaifee/coredis/docs/source/handbook/pubsub.rst

 potential for horizontal scaling.∂

 2. As of :redis-version:`7.0.0` support for :term:`Sharded Pub/Sub` has been added
-through the ``SSUBSCRIBE``, ``SUNSUBSCRIBE`` and ``SPUBLISH`` commands which restricts publishing of messages to individual shards based on the same algorithm used to route keys to shards.
+through the :command:`SSUBSCRIBE`, :command:`SUNSUBSCRIBE` and :command:`SPUBLISH` commands
+which restricts publishing of messages to individual shards based on the same algorithm used to route keys to shards.

-Note that there is no corresponding support for pattern based subscriptions (as you might have guessed, it wouldn't be possible to shard those).
+.. note:: There is no corresponding support for pattern based subscriptions (as you might have guessed, it wouldn't be possible to shard those).

 Access to Sharded Pub/Sub is available through the :meth:`coredis.RedisCluster.sharded_pubsub` method which exposes the same api and functionality (except for pattern support) as the other previously mentioned `PubSub` classes.